DimensionDev/BouncyCastle-ObjC/README.md

 ## License

 BouncyCastle-ObjC is available under the AGPL license.
-See the LICENSE file for more info.
+See the [LICENSE](https://github.com/DimensionDev/BouncyCastle-ObjC/blob/master/LICENSE) file for more info.
+The Bouncy Castle source code is licensed under [MIT](http://www.bouncycastle.org/licence.html).